CompuTec/computec-docs/docs/processforce/developer-guide/data-import/ps-app-configuration.md

 ![Get Execution Policy](./media/ps-app-configuration/get-execution-policy.webp)

-If the result is Restricted (as in the screenshot above), perform the `Set-ExecutionPolicy RemoteSigned` command and type Y on the dialog window to complete it.
+If the result/output is Restricted (as in the screenshot above), perform the `Set-ExecutionPolicy RemoteSigned` command and type Y on the dialog window to complete it.

 After rechecking the policy, you should see RemoteSigned communication.

 ![PowerShell Set Execution](./media/ps-app-configuration/ps-set-execution-policy.webp)

-Now you can use PowerShell scripts to import data.
-Check [here](../data-import/overview.md) how to do it.
+Now that PowerShell is configured, you can begin using scripts to import and update data.
+Follow the [data import guide](../data-import/overview.md) to proceed with the next steps.

+---